How To Biohack On A Budget (With Upgrade Options)

 The upgrade:

 • You can buy a grounding mat, grounding sheet, or grounding patches that connect the earth right to your body.
-This is a great alternative if you cna't consistently get outside to do earthing.
+This is a great alternative if you can’t consistently get outside to do earthing.
 I use a small rectangular grounding mat as I do my writing which has a wire that connects to that third hole of a standard 3-prong receptacle in an outlet.
 You can take it a step further and get larger ones to sleep on.

 • You can also use conductive footwear, such as shoes with copper inserts.
 I occasionally use a pair of Earth Runner sandals which have a copper wire that connects your feet to the ground.